TheOdinProject/curriculum/foundations/html_css/css-foundations.md

 </div>
 ~~~

-We have two elements with the `subsection` class that has some sort of unique styles, but what if we only want to apply a separate rule to the element that also has `header` as a second class?
+We have two elements with the `subsection` class that have some sort of unique styles, but what if we only want to apply a separate rule to the element that also has `header` as a second class?
 Well, we could chain the two class selectors together in our CSS like so:

 ~~~css
 .subsection.header {